CodeCorvallis/CodeCorvallis/docs/community.md

 # Join the Code Corvallis Community

 We’re excited to have you as part of the Code Corvallis community!
-Here’s how you can connect with fellow software developers:
+Here’s how you can connect:

 ## Join Our Discord
 [Click here to join our Discord server](https://discord.gg/tau2vHZ8Tx) and start networking with other developers in the Corvallis area.
 It’s the best place to stay updated on events, share resources, and connect with others.